 Closest town: Loen

-4. Trolltunga (aka The Devil's Tongue), Western Fjord Area
+5. Trolltunga (aka The Devil's Tongue), Hardangerfjord

-Walking Time: 10-12 hours
+- Walking time: 10-12 hours

 Jutting out 700 metres above Lake Ringedal, this dramatic cliff is located deep in the fjord heartland, 170km east of Bergen.
 In English, the name translates as ‘Troll Tongue’.
 Legend has it that a cheeky troll didn’t believe he would turn to stone when he stuck his tongue out to make fun of the rising sun.
 This rock is also known as the Devil’s Tongue, although as anyone who’s studied mythical creatures knows: devils and trolls are not the same thing.